Soumyaworks/Soumyaworks/README.md

 - 📫 How to reach me **soumya.banerjee98@gmail.com**

-- ⚡ Fun fact : **7 people in the world control the Internet.
-(Google about ICANN and the key ceremony)**
+- ⚡ Fun fact : **The first computer bug was a real bug - a moth stuck in computer systems at Harvard University in 1947**

 ### Spotify Playing 🎧